 6. Is the domain name for my blog name already taken?

-Use a web hosting service to see if your domain name is already taken or if it’s up for grabs!
+The next step in how to choose an amazing blog name is using a web hosting service to see if your domain name is already taken or if it’s up for grabs.

 I use SiteGround for my web hosting services and highly recommend them.
 To check the availability of the domain name using SiteGround, follow these instructions:

 - Go to SiteGround (you don’t have to enroll now, this link just lets you check the availability of the domain name).

 - Select the circle next to “Register a New Domain.”